AlvinSMoyo/8Pl5KRkI1SP3AL13/README.md

 ## 💼 Concluding Remarks

-This project showcases end-to-end applied machine learning expertise, including:
+This project demonstrates a strong end-to-end applied machine learning workflow, covering:

-- Data preprocessing, feature engineering, and balancing strategies
+- Data preprocessing, feature engineering, and class balancing strategies
 - Model benchmarking, hyperparameter tuning, and threshold optimization
-- Business-driven modeling objectives aligned with marketing goals
+- Business-driven modeling objectives aligned with real-world marketing goals
-- Clear communication of technical results through clean visualizations and business insights
+- Clear communication of technical results through visualizations and strategic insights

-**Hiring managers and recruiters:**
-This project highlights my ability to build real-world, business-impactful machine learning solutions with professionalism, technical depth, and clarity.
+This work highlights my ability to design and deliver practical machine learning solutions with technical depth, business understanding, and clarity of presentation.

-I am open to global remote opportunities or Saudi-based roles in Data Science, AI, and Advanced Analytics.
+Thank you for taking the time to review this project!

 ---